BenjaminTMilnes/XSDRSpecification/README.md

 HTML is designed for the web, where there is no concept of a document comprised of multiple pages, with each page a specific, physical size.
 HTML has no concept of page breaks, page headers and footers, contents tables, and in-line citations.
 There are easy ways to work around this in HTML (for example, a page break could be defined by &lt;div class="page-break"&gt;&lt;/div&gt;, and then simply interpreted by the compiler), but they would be no simpler than just having a dedicated XML specification for printed documents (in XSDR, a page break is defined by &lt;page-break /&gt; or even just &lt;pb /&gt;).

+### Synonyms

+XSDR allows a large number of synonyms - element names, attribute names, and attribute values that are semantically identical, and processed in the same way by the compiler.
+For example, a paragraph can be defined by &lt;paragraph&gt;&lt;/paragraph&gt; tags, but you can also define it using just &lt;p&gt;&lt;/p&gt; tags.

+Allowing for synonyms makes XSDR much easier to learn.
+For example, someone unfamiliar with XSDR, upon seeing a &lt;paragraph&gt; element, would immediately know that it defines a paragraph.
+But it does not do this at the expense of making it easy to use - having to type &lt;paragraph&gt; for every paragraph would be annoying, thus &lt;p&gt; is allowed.

+Synonyms also make XSDR more predictable, and faster to use.
+It's easier to guess what the name for an element or attribute might be, so you don't have to look it up as often.